Municipal Heritage Committee

 The MHC is comprised of 9 voting members and 2 ex-officio members.
 The Committee meets monthly at City Hall.

-The Municipal Heritage Committee's primary responsibility is to evaluate and document properties throughout North Bay that have heritage value to the community.
+The Municipal Heritage Committee is also responsible for evaluating and documenting properties throughout North Bay that have heritage value to the community.
 With the property owner's permission, members of the Municipal Heritage Committee conduct a site evaluation.
 Properties are scored based on a series of criteria, ranging from architectural features, construction materials, historical context, etc. Based on the scoring a property achieves, it is given a priority ranking.
 Buildings scoring in the highest priority category are denoted with a glass plaque that commemorates their status and importance to the community.

 The Municipal Heritage Committee also plays a leading role in promoting community heritage.
-The Committee takes on a variety of projects to accomplish this goal, such as producing promotional materials and attending events such as Culture Days.
+The Committee takes on a variety of projects to accomplish this goal, such as producing promotional materials and attending events.

 The City of North Bay's Municipal Heritage Committee is comprised of a minimum of 5 members.
 By-law 38-96, which establishes the MHC, identifies that the Committee must have representation from one member of each of the following organizations:

 - North Bay Society of Architects

 - North Bay Museum (Discovery North Bay)